Representation of the People Act 1983: Payments for exhibition of election notices

 Section 109 prohibits hiring special advertising spaces (e.g. on the sides of houses) for the display of campaign posters (hiring ordinary advertising billboards used for regular advertising is permitted).

 Details to appear on election publications

 Section 110 states that any material, leaflet or advertisement for a candidate in an election must include the names and addresses of the printer, the promoter, and the person on behalf of whom the material is being published.

 In December 2008 a Liverpool City Liberal Democrats councillor was found guilty under this section for delivering leaflets during the 2007 United Kingdom local elections purporting to be on behalf of The United Socialist Party (but lacking the necessary names and addresses) attacking the Labour candidate for crossing a picket line during a strike, and accusing his wife (who is a sitting councillor) of leaving council meetings early to learn lap dancing.

 Parliamentary election rules

-Schedule 1 of the Act lays out in complete form the rules for running a parliamentary election and how the nomination papers should be handled.
+Schedule 1 of the act lays out in complete form the rules for running a parliamentary election and how the nomination papers should be handled.

+Short title, commencement and extent

+Section 207(1) provided that the act may be cited as the "Representation of the People Act 1983".

+Section 207(2) of the act provided that act would come into force on a day appointed by the home secretary by statutory instrument.

+The Representation of the People Act 1983 (Commencement) Order 1983 (SI 1983/153) provided that the act would come into force on 15 March 1983.